EdgarKeek/NEOS-Explorer/README.md

 ### Clean the MongoDB

 You can drop the mongo db with the following commands.
-Itís required it the db is corrupt.
+It‚Äôs required it the db is corrupt.
 ```bash
 mongo
 use explorerdb